MartinValchevv/video-wc-gallery/readme.txt

 Notes:

 *   Video Gallery for WooCommerce requires the Woocommerce plugin to be activated in order to function properly.
 If you do not have Woocommerce installed, you will need to install and activate it before using Video Gallery for WooCommerce.
 *   Video Gallery for WooCommerce uses the default mediaelementJS script in WordPress to display videos.
-Therefore, it is important not to disable this script, as doing so may cause the plugin to malfunction.
+If your theme has added scripts or styles with an id containing "mediaelement" they will be automatically disabled, otherwise a conflict will occur.
 *   The plugin supports a wide range of video file formats, but it is important to ensure that your videos are in a format that is supported by WordPress.
 Commonly used formats such as MP4, AVI, and MOV are typically supported.

 == Installation ==